-a relaxed atmosphere.
-By drawing these benefits, however, consumers may disregard the harm that intoxicants cause to health, family happiness, functional alertness, or social relations.
-Finally, after partially reforming their conduct in prayer and educating them in the cost-benefit analysis of consuming intoxicants, the Quran categorically prohibits Muslims from the consumption of intoxicants.
-The Quran presents complete withdrawal from intoxicants as a sign of success and cultivated bliss.
-69
+in the cost-benefit analysis of consuming intoxicants, the Quran categorically prohibits Muslims from the consumption of intoxicants.68 The Quran presents complete withdrawal from intoxicants as a sign of success and cultivated bliss.69

 Gradualism rather than abrogation is a superior method to explain the verses prohibiting intoxicants, instructing Muslims to bring about behavioral changes in a steady and programmatic manner.
 It would therefore be inaccurate to conclude that the Quran is full of contradictions on the consumption of intoxicants.
 It would be equally inaccurate to conclude that subsequent verses abrogate prior verses.
 The Quran is teaching a methodology of gradualism to bring about efficacious change.